-Attempt to defuse Dresden bomb fails
+Dresden WW2 bomb defused after tense days

-Police have cordoned off a zone around the site where a World War Two bomb was found on Tuesday in the German city of Dresden after initial attempts to defuse it failed.
+German experts have defused a World War Two bomb in the eastern city of Dresden after 48 hours of tension, including an explosion and fire.

-There was a small explosion and fire on Wednesday as experts tried to make the bomb safe.

-They will not approach the bomb again until the fire has been extinguished and the site has cooled down.

-Allied bombers devastated the eastern city in the war.

-Police have urged people to stay well away from the zone amid fears of a major explosion.
+The police announcement came after a firefighting robot had doused the 250kg (550-pound) bomb with cold water so that it could be made safe.

+The first attempt to defuse it, on Wednesday, failed and caused a small explosion and fire, when sparks ignited insulation material placed around it.

+Their relief was apparent in a tweeted message: "The aerial bomb has been defused!"

-Many flights to and from Dresden airport have been cancelled because of the risk that the bomb could explode.
+German MDR news says flights to and from Dresden airport are resuming.
+They had been suspended while the bomb posed a risk.

+British and American bombers devastated the city in the war.

+The bomb was found on Tuesday during construction work at the intersection of two streets - Löbtauer and Werner - in central Dresden.

 About 9,000 people who were living near the site have spent two nights in emergency accommodation.

-They include many elderly people evacuated from two care homes.
+They include many elderly people evacuated from two care homes, some of them old enough to remember the city's destruction in 1945.

-The bomb was found during construction work at the intersection of two streets - Löbtauer and Werner - in central Dresden.

-In February 1945 an estimated 25,000 people died in the British and American bombing of Dresden.
+An estimated 25,000 people died in the British and American bombing of Dresden in February 1945.
 It created a firestorm that left 33 sq km (12 sq miles) of the city in ruins.

 The intense Allied air campaign against Nazi Germany left a legacy of thousands of unexploded bombs.
 Builders regularly unearth such bombs in German cities.